How might Google decide upon Who Creates Authoritative Content?

 - Transmitting instructions to display data associated with authoritative users of the second set of authoritative users with search results responsive to the search query, the data including the contact status for each authoritative user in the second set of authoritative users.

-The authors that rank in search results for a searcher they are connected to in Google+, do so because Google has decided that those authors rank for certain “Trigger Queries”.
+The authoritative content authors that rank in search results for a searcher they are connected to in Google+, do so because Google has decided that those authors rank for certain “Trigger Queries”.
 If that query is one used by a connected searcher.
 What the patent doesn’t tell us is how Google decides whether one or more people should have their content rank well for trigger queries.

 The authoritative user data (from an authoritative user database) may include: